koyotecoin/koyotecoin/doc/translation_process.md

 # Translations

-The Koyotecoin-Core project has been designed to support multiple localihowlions.
+The Koyotecoin-Core project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
 For managing all application translations.

 ### Helping to translate